SummittDweller/Atom-Config/README.md

 ```

-To add the 'Modified' date/timestamp to any file just copy the top line of this README.md file and paste it near the top of your intended file.
+To add the 'Modified:' or 'date:' date/timestamp to any file just copy the top line of this README.md file and paste it near the top of your intended file.
 From that point on Atom _should_ change the timestamp each time the file is saved.